 Little Leaks = Big $$$

 Our leak detection efforts have saved our customers millions of dollars by eliminating systemic losses, expensive exploratory excavations, and by providing detailed reports to justify grants and low interest loans.
 Our successes have ranged from locating a tiny leak on a mile of 48 inch Steel main to locating a leak on HDPE Arctic Pipe.
-We have located over 100 leaks in Anchorage, Wasilla, Kenai, and all over the state of Alaska.
+We have located hundreds of leaks in Anchorage, Wasilla, Kenai, and all over the state of Alaska.

 Leak Detection Process

 In the case of a system-wide leak survey, leak noise loggers are deployed throughout the system to record leak noise and develop a leak noise profile for the entire system.
-Leaks are then pinpointed and a comprehensive report is prepared to communicate the findings.
+Leaks are then pinpointed and a comprehensive report is prepared to communicate the findings

 Methods of Leak Detection